 Shares of SBI Cards

-“We expect growth momentum to pick-up in retail credit activity and daily spends in the coming quarters as market recovers back to normalcy.
-SBI Cards’ solid foothold, healthy asset quality, brand image and increasing market share should continue to support the Company’s performance,” analysts at Geojit Financial Services said in result update.
+Geojit Financial Services expects growth momentum to pick-up in retail credit activity and daily spends in the coming quarters as market recovers back to normalcy.
+SBI Cards’ solid foothold, healthy asset quality, brand image and increasing market share should continue to support the Company’s performance, the brokerage firm said in Q2FY21 result update.